 - No advertising (other than ads on our YouTube videos, which are selected by Google’s alogrithms).

 - No consulting.
 We don’t accept consulting and beta review offers.
 It’s not easy, but that’s not what we’re about.

 - We work for children, not for publishers.
 We’re friends with many wonderful publishers who make children’s interactive products.
-However, our friends know that while we might like them as a person, our rubric may not like their product, if “like” is defined by a high or low rating.
-It’s about the science rather than the politics.
+However, the children’s publishing community knows that while we might like them as a person, our rubric may not like their product, if “like” is defined by a high or low rating.
+It’s about the science rather than the feelings.

 - No Affiliate Links.
-Unlike many review sites, we do not make money using “affiliate link” programs offered by Apple or Amazon.
+Unlike many review sites, we do not make money using “affiliate link” programs offered by online stores like Apple or Amazon.
 It’s not that sites that use these services are biased.
 However, it’s not what we’re about.
 We’re not a store or catalog; we don’t feature products, and we have no financial incentive for you to purchase or not purchase a particular product.

 The generic rubric was an attempt to map a Piagetian-inspired (constructivist) theoretical framework onto the then emerging category of commercial digital media.
 It is a generic system, weighted to reward products that foster feelings of child control with a higher scores.
 The rubric used today is largely the same as the original.
 When used by a novice reviewer, however, the instrument does not generate reliable ratings.